MileHacker Logo

 Moloka'i operates a system called Moloka'i Public Transit (MPT), managed by Maui County.

-This service mainly functions as a demand-response (paratransit) system rather than a fixed-route bus service.
+This offering mainly functions as a demand-response (paratransit) system rather than a fixed-route bus service.
 This indicates buses do not run on a set schedule or route without prior arrangement.

 MPT Operation & Booking

-• Riders must call at least 24 hours in advance to schedule a pick-up and drop-off time and location.
+• Riders must call at least AROUND the clock in advance to schedule a pick-up and drop-off time and location.

-• You cannot simply wait at a bus stop; all rides necessitate prior booking.
+• It's not possible to simply wait at a bus stop; all rides necessitate prior booking.

 • A typical ride costs $2; have exact fare in cash as drivers cannot make change.